jina-ai/jina/docs/fundamentals/executor/executor-api.md

 ### Method decorator

-Executor methods decorated with `@requests` are bound to specific network requests, and respond to network queries. network requests and will be used to respond to network queries.
+Executor methods decorated with `@requests` are bound to specific network requests, and respond to network queries.

 You can import `requests` decorator via